IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ### 3.71.9 Security Considerations

-Authorization Client and Authorization Server claiming compliance with this profile SHALL fufill the security requirements defined in the OAuth Authorization Framework [OAuth 2.1], especially:
+Authorization Client and Authorization Server claiming compliance with this profile SHALL fulfill the security requirements defined in the OAuth Authorization Framework [OAuth 2.1], especially:

 - All HTTP transaction must be secured by using TLS or equivalent transport security.